Alex Saab: Extradition process and legal battle, 2020-21

 The Madrid-based law firm of former Spanish judge Baltasar Garzón will represent Alex Saab in the extradition case.
 Saab's defense team said that Saab "is the key figure for the U.S. in their plan to overthrow Nicolás Maduro and keep suffocating the Venezuelan people" and that Saab was on a mission to Iran as a special envoy of Maduro to negotiate fuel and humanitarian supplies at the time of his arrest.

 On 30 November 2020, the Economic Community of West African States (ECOWAS) Court of Justice ordered Cape Verde to grant house arrest to Alex Saab.
 On 15 December, the Cape Verde Court of Appeals ruled to refuse the decision, arguing that ECOWAS Court lacks the jurisdiction to force Cape Verde to take decisions.
 Cape Verde also asked the ECOWAS Court to rescind the decision.

 On 29 December, Nicolás Maduro appointed Alex Saab as ambassador to the African Union, seeking to send Saab to Ethiopia and to prevent his extradition.

 On 5 January 2021, the Cape Verde Court of Appeals ruled in favor of Alex Saab's extradition.
 On 21 January, authorities of Cape Verde announced that his transfer to house arrest was approved.
 Experts consulted by Voice of America declared that after the decision, the risk of his escape increased "exponentially".

 On 22 February 2021, the United States District Court for the Southern District of Florida denied a request to cancel Saab's extradition request to the United States.

 On 15 March 2021, the ECOWAS Court of Justice ruled against Saab's extradition and ordered that he be freed because he was detained before the Interpol Red Notice was issued.
 It ordered Cape Verde to pay Saab 200,000 euros in compensation.
 Decisions of the Court of Justice are binding, but the court does not have the authority to enforce its judgements in member states, including Cape Verde.
 On 17 March, Cape Verde's Supreme Tribunal approved Saab's extradition request.
 Cape Verde later asked the ECOWAS to nullify the decision in favor of Alex Saab.

-By March 2021, Saab's legal defense was estimated to have cost $170 million dollars.
+By March 2021, Saab's legal defense was estimated to have cost $170 million.